-20.6 Guideline- Single-unit Infill Housing Relationship to Existing Houses 20.6.1 1 Where an existing single-unit residence is to be retained and a second residence placed on the parcel, the existing dwelling is to be upgraded and made to be complementary with the new construction.
+20.6 Guideline- Single-unit Infill Housing 20.6.1 Relationship to Existing Houses 1 Where an existing single-unit residence is to be retained and a second residence placed on the parcel, the existing dwelling is to be upgraded and made to be complementary with the new construction.
 The intent of this guideline is not to encourage the replication or imitation of surrounding buildings but rather the design of structures that complement the streetscape.
-WILL BE COMPLEMENTARY WITH COLOURS.
-2 Where two or more new separate dwellings are situated on a parcel or within a comprehensive development zone, the buildings shall be designed as part of a comprehensive scheme with all buildings being finished in complementary materials and incorporating complimentary architectural details.
+N/A 2 Where two or more new separate dwellings are situated on a parcel or within a comprehensive development zone, the buildings shall be designed as part of a comprehensive scheme with all buildings being finished in complementary materials and incorporating complimentary architectural details.
 The intent of this guideline is not to encourage the replication or imitation of surrounding buildings but rather the design of structures that complement the streetscape.
-NA
+N/A

-Where new infill single houses are proposed, the design of the new houses should be complementary in scale, size, exterior finishes, rooflines, and colours to the predominant styles of housing in the neighbourhood.
+3 Where new infill single houses are proposed, the design of the new houses should be complementary in scale, size, exterior finishes, rooflines, and colours to the predominant styles of housing in the neighbourhood.
 It is important to ensure that the new construction fits with the overall scale and character of existing houses.
 The intent of this guideline is not to encourage the replication or imitation of surrounding buildings but rather the design of structures that complement the streetscape.
-Yes -- -----
+N/A

 20.6.2 Massing 1 New structures should be designed so that the overall massing is in keeping with other single-unit residences in the immediate area.
 New structures for lots other than corner or double frontage lots should be limited to one and one half storeys.
-AZA 2 New structures, which are two storeys in height, should be designed so that the second storey is partially concealed within the slope of the roof to minimize the height of the building.
+The new structure is consistent with other newly built duplexes within the immediate neighbourhood.
+2 New structures, which are two storeys in height, should be designed so that the second storey is partially concealed within the slope of the roof to minimize the height of the building.
 The use of dormers set into the roof is preferred to a flat roof or a peaked roof set over the second storey.
-ES
+The new structure is consistent with other newly built duplexes within the immediate neighbourhood.

-20.6.3 Privacy/Screening/Shadowing 1 Proposed infill dwellings should have only a minimal impact on adjacent homes and be separated from neighbouring residences by vegetation, screening, natural elevation differences, or a combination of these features.
-YES 2 Windows, decks and patios should be located so as to minimize intrusion on to the privacy of adjacent properties.
-YES
+20.6.3 Privacy/Screening/Shadowing ivacy/Screening/Shadowing 1 Proposed infill dwellings should have only a minimal impact on adjacent homes and be separated from neighbouring residences by vegetation, screening, natural elevation differences, or a combination of these features.
+N/A 2 Windows, decks and patios should be located so as to minimize intrusion on to the privacy of adjacent properties.
+Care was taken into consideration with the placement of windows to reduce the intrusion of privacy of adjacent neighbours.

-3 Infill dwellings should be sited to minimize the casting of shadows on to the private outdoor space of adjacent residential dwellings. ÆS

-20.6.4 1 Proposals for single-unit infill housing must include a landscape plan showing hard landscaping (i.e., parking areas, fences, and patios) as well as lawns, trees, shrubs, planting areas and proposed plant species.
-LAND SEATE PLAN 2 Retention and protection of trees and the natural habitat is encouraged wherever possible. Æ5

-20.6.5 Private Open/Yard Space 1 Any proposal for single-unit infill housing should provide for usable, private outdoor areas for each dwelling, at grade.
-YES
+3 Infill dwellings should be sited to minimize the casting of shadows on to the private outdoor space of adjacent residential dwellings.
+N/A 20.6.4 Landscaping 1 Proposals for single-unit infill housing must include a landscape plan showing hard landscaping (i.e., parking areas, fences, and patios) as well as lawns, trees, shrubs, planting areas and proposed plant species.
+N/A 2 Retention and protection of trees and the natural habitat is encouraged wherever possible.
+N/A 20.6.5 Private Open/Yard Space 7 Any proposal for single-unit infill housing should provide for usable, private outdoor areas for each dwelling, at grade.
+N/A